joelbarbosa/sketchin/guides/automata.md

 what are rules even?

 Okay, so going back to `decentralized spatially extended systems` statement, we can start by working backwards.
-We know are are working with simple components, which, to be simple, will be binary.
+We know are working with simple components, which, to be simple, will be binary.
 So an single automaton can take shape in two states: